Austin Therapist Offering Trauma Counseling & EMDR Therapy for Codependency & New Moms

 (You can say no without feeling guilty.)

 Hi!
-I’m Ann Stoneson, an Austin therapist offering codependency counseling and EMDR therapy in south Austin.
-I specialize in helping people-pleasers, new moms, and therapists.
+I’m Ann Stoneson, an Athens-based therapist offering telehealth therapy in Texas and Georgia.
+I specialize in helping people-pleasers, new moms, neurodivergent folks, and therapists.
 I offer trauma counseling and individual therapy for adults.

 People of all races, genders, faiths, sexualities, abilities, and sizes are most welcome in my practice.